SarahSaadain/Blattella_germanica/basic.md

 -m 20: Discards reads shorter than 20 bases after trimming.
 -q 20: Trims low-quality bases from the 3' end before adapter removal.

-this increased the quality to 12 to 24
+this increased the quality from 12 to 24

 The adapter I got from a Illumina pdf: https://dnatech.genomecenter.ucdavis.edu/wp-content/uploads/2019/03/illumina-adapter-sequences-2019-1000000002694-10.pdf its the adapter used for TruSeq Single Indexes